bradfrost/atomic-design/chapter-4.md

 But here's where the rubber meets the road.
 Where we roll up our sleeves and put all of this theory into practice.
 Where we *get stuff done*.
 This chapter will tackle all that goes into selling, creating, and maintaining effective design systems.
 You ready?
 Let's go.

-## It's People!
+## It's people!
-The not-so-secret secret about creating effective design systems (or doing any great work, really): **it all comes down to people truly collaborating and communicating with each other**.
+The not-so-secret secret about creating effective design systems (or doing any great work, really): **it all comes down to people truly collaborating and communicating with one another**.

 If this is such common knowledge, why aren't we constantly hearing thousands of success stories from around the world?
 I'll let Mark Boulton explain:

 > The design process is weird and complicated, because _people_ are weird and complicated. <cite>Mark Boulton</cite>

-You can have all the right technologies in place, use the latest-and-greatest tools, and even have extraordinarily talented individuals on board, but if everyone involved isn't actually cooperating and communicating with each other then you're not going to create great work.
+You can have all the right technologies in place, use the latest and greatest tools, and even have extraordinarily talented individuals on board, but if everyone involved isn't actually cooperating and communicating with one another then you're not going to create great work.
 It's as simple as that.
 That's not to say you can't create *good* work, but more often than not you're going to create *one of the many disappointing shades of bad* work.

-Establishing and maintaining successful interface design systems is an organization-wide effort, and this chapter will discuss how to overcome human beings' many quirks to make them happen.
+Establishing and maintaining successful interface design systems requires an organization-wide effort, and this chapter will discuss how to overcome human beings' many quirks to make them happen.

 ## When to establish a design system
 So when's the best time to establish an interface design system?
 Short answer: *now*.

 Design systems and their accompanying pattern libraries are often created in conjunction with a new design or redesign project, replatforming effort, or other initiative.
 Piggybacking off another project is a great way to sneak a pattern library into your organization.